Shaoyang County Massacre: The massacre

-In July 1968, the movement to capture and kill members of "Black Killing Team" began in Shaoyang.
+In July 1968, the movement to capture and kill members of the "Black Killing Team" began in Shaoyang.
 Such movement turned into a violent massacre on August 4, when the entire family of Deng Baomin (邓保民), the son of a landlord, was wiped out.
 The massacre was carried out by peasants in Shaoyang county and was led by local militia and the production brigade.

 Perpetrators of the massacre not only refused to cover the dead bodies of many victims, but forbade relatives of the victims from collecting the bodies.
 With the corpses piling up rapidly, however, many of the dead bodies were eventually disposed into the Zi River and floated down the river.
 Some of the bodies even blocked the water pumps inside local water purification plants and, as a result, local citizens refused to drink tap water for around half a month.
 When the authorities in Shaoyang City ordered the local public security bureau to bury the corpses floating in the river, the latter asked for volunteers (with a 10-yuan reward) from the rural areas of Shaoyang to remove the floating bodies from the river and bury them.

-Beginning late August 1968, the 47th Group of the People's Liberation Army took multiple interventions which gradually brought an end to the massacre.
+Beginning in late August 1968, the 47th Group of the People's Liberation Army took multiple interventions which gradually brought an end to the massacre.